 Sexual abuse involves forcing or enticing a child to take part in sexual activities, including prostitution, whether or not they are aware of what is happening.

 Activities may involve physical contact, including penetrative and non-penetrative acts.
 Sexual activities may also include non-contact activities, for example involving a child in looking at, or production of, abusive images (maybe online), watching sexual activities or encouraging them to behave in sexually inappropriate ways.
 Children under sixteen years of age cannot lawfully consent to sexual intercourse.

 Neglect involves the persistent failure to meet a child’s basic physical or psychological needs, likely to result in the serious impairment of the child’s health and development.

 Examples include failure:

-to ensure that their educational needs are met; or
+- to make sure their educational needs are met; or

-to ensure their opportunities for intellectual stimulation are met.
+- to make sure their opportunities for intellectual stimulation are met.